 - A Solar CME (Coronal mass ejection)

 This event is one of the most probable natural disasters that can hit our planet.
-It’s a major concern for many states, including the government of the United States.
+It’s a significant concern for many states, including the government of the United States.
 A coronal mass ejection (CME) is a sudden eruption of plasma from the surface of the sun.
 Is what NASA calls “Solar Storms.”
 You’ve probably seen recently in the news about how the Withe House stated that this had become a major concern for our country.
 The NASA warnings are no longer being ignored, and hopefully, the government will start to prepare.

 A high altitude EMP attack

 If a nuclear warhead or any other device that can create an EMP is detonated dozens or hundreds of miles above the Earth, the situation will change dramatically, and the effects will be devastating.
-There are many scenarios being analyzed by governments from all over the world.
+Many scenarios are being analyzed by governments from all over the world.
 Although a nuclear detonation is a real concern, it is not the primary threat.
 What worries our government the most is the fact that terrorist organization such as ISIS, are looking for ways to develop and smuggle weapons that will create a long-lasting effect.

 These ruthless terrorists are getting smarter by the day.
 The bomb planted in the Russian plane that was destroyed over Egypt is just an example of their evil dedication.
 The IED that brought down the Russian airliner was a can of soft drink.
 How long do you think it will take until they manage to create an EMP device and trigger it at high altitude?